An Earthquake Makes a Lake and Labor Day Closes a City

 The phenomenon is the result of interference—that is, when waves are superimposed, their energies are either added together or canceled out.
 When the two waves are in phase, they combine their energy in a process called constructive interference.
 Conversely, waves with the same amplitude in different directions cancel each other’s energy in the process called destructive interference.
 In the case of waves moving in the same direction, interference produces a traveling wave; for oppositely moving waves, interference produces an oscillating wave fixed in space.

-Seiches with long wavelengths are quite common but the longer the wavelength, the less energy the waves have to combine so many seiches can pass completely unnoticed not only to the human eye but even to boaters on a lake who are experiencing a long wave seiche.
+Seiches with long wavelengths are quite common but the longer the wavelength, the less energy the waves have to combine.
+This means many seiches can pass completely unnoticed not only to the human eye but even to boaters on a lake who are experiencing a long wave seiche.
 (Think of the wavelengths of light.
-To get tan, you need exposure to short frequency, high energy ultraviolet [UV] light.
+To get tan, you need exposure to short frequency, high energy ultraviolet {UV} light.
 Because infrared waves are long frequency waves, you could plop yourself down under a bank of infrared heat lamps and, while you might get to feeling a little toasty, those long, low energy waves won’t get you tan.
 Sunscreen protects your skin because it blocks UVB rays.
 The higher the SPF, the greater the percentage of UV rays it blocks.)

 On the other hand, when there’s a lot of energy put into the system, it has to go somewhere.
 A 7.5 Richter Scale earthquake alone would generate enough energy to create a huge seiche that would make it the equivalent of a lake bound tsunami.
 Add in the atmospheric energy generated by an 80-million-ton landslide that happened so quickly it generated near hurricane force winds and you have a recipe for disaster.
 In this instance, the human disaster was the deaths of 28 people camping near the river that became the lake.

-One bit of evidence of the valley before the lake formed can be seen in the bleached, bone-white tops of dead trees that still break the its surface in places
+One bit of evidence of the valley before the lake formed can be seen in the bleached, bone-white tops of dead trees that still break its surface in places

 and in the still quite bare mountainside.